Mumbai Metro

-A fully underground section of the metro, Line 3 is 33.50 km long, and has 27 stations.
+A fully underground section of the metro, Line 3 is 33.50 km long.
+It has 27 stations and was built at a final cost of ₹37,276 crore.
 The line connects the Cuffe Parade business district in the south of Mumbai with SEEPZ and Aarey in the north.
-It also passes through the Domestic and International terminals of Mumbai Airport, for which the airport operator (GVK) has promised an equity infusion of ₹777 crore.
+It also passes through the domestic and international terminals of Mumbai Airport, for which the airport operator (GVK) has promised an equity infusion of ₹777 crore.

-The cost of this corridor was estimated at ₹23136 crore.
-The original deadline for the project was 2016, but it was extended due to several delays including COVID.
+The original deadline for the project was 2016, but it was extended due to several delays including COVID-19.
 A section of the corridor from Aarey Colony to BKC was opened on 5 October 2024.
-This section cost ₹14,120 crore, and consists of 10 stations in a 12.44 km stretch.
-The stretch from BKC to Acharya Atre Chowk, consisting of six stations was opened on 10 May 2025.
+This section cost ₹14,120 crore, and consisted of 10 stations in a 12.44 km stretch.
+The stretch from BKC to Acharya Atre Chowk, consisting of six stations, was opened on 10 May 2025.
 The remaining 10.99 km long final stretch from Acharya Atre Chowk to Cuffe Parade was opened on 8 October 2025.

 The line has interchanges with the Blue Line 1 at Marol Naka, under-construction Pink Line 6 at Aarey JVLR, under-construction Red Line 7A and proposed Gold Line 8 at CSMI Airport T-2, under-construction Yellow Line 2B at BKC, Central Line & proposed Green Line 11 at Chhatrapati Shivaji Maharaj Terminus, Mumbai Monorail at Mahalaxmi (Sant Gadge Maharaj Chowk) and Western Line at Dadar, Mahalaxmi, Mumbai Central, Grant Road and Churchgate.